drunomics/nuxtjs-drupal-ce/README.md

    while keeping the right status code.
 By enabling customErrorPages, the regular Nuxt error pages are shown instead, such that the pages can be customized with Nuxt.
 Defaults to `false`.

+## Known issues

+### Decoding HTML entities in plain-text strings

+Vue2 has [known problem](https://github.com/vuejs/vue/issues/8805) when decoding HTML entities of plain-text strings that are delivered as custom element attributes.
+While it correctly decodes some HTML-encoded characters, it does not handle all of them.

+The problem has been fixed in Vue3.

+#### Filter "decodeSpecialChars"

+For Vue2, this nuxt-module provides a Vue filter that can be used to work-a-round the issue.
+Consider "teaser-text" being a prop containing a plain-text string.
+In that case, it's recommended to use the provided filter:

+   `{{ teaserText | decodeSpecialChars }}`

 ## Development

 1. Clone this repository